Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 ## Europe
 * Albanian all: TMB
-* Ancient: TMB but not trivial
+* Ancient: TMB but not trivial.
+LR’s is more trivial (some sort of star or barred X)
 * Byzantine music: JSI big but lo-res
 * Caucasian: TMB
 * Cprt: JSI